harvestrio/jobs/README.md

 ## API manipulation

 1. Using [Postman](https://www.getpostman.com/), create an issue on one of your Github Repository
-2. Create a Card on a Github project of your choice
+2. Create a Card on a Github Project of your choice

 ## ES7 understanding